Suggest a Songfact / Artistfact

 Berry was very mathematical, and came up with his own way of notating music using numbers instead of letters.

 After going to prison and studying accounting, Berry became very concerned about the business side of his performances - he wouldn't take the stage until he was paid in full, in cash.
 Another one of his rules: the opening act could not mention his name.

 He married his girlfriend Themetta when he was 21, and they remained together ever since.

 The now-defunct Spy magazine ran a scathing report on Berry regarding a 1990 lawsuit involving a group of women who claimed that Berry used hidden cameras to record them in the bathroom of his restaurant.
 Berry denied the charges but settled the case out of court.

-Most bands work hard to sell merch at their shows: T-shirts, CDs, etc. Berry has never done this, even though it would make him a lot of money.
+Most bands work hard to sell merch at their shows: T-shirts, CDs, etc. Berry never did this, even though it would have made him a lot of money.